250 years after America went to war for independence, a divided nation battles over its legacy

-NEW YORK — (AP) — The American Revolution began 250 years ago, in a blast of gunshot and a trail of colonial spin.
+LEXINGTON, Mass.
+(AP) — Thousands of people came to this Massachusetts town Saturday just before dawn to witness a reenactment of how the American Revolution began 250 years ago, with the blast of gunshot and a trail of colonial spin.

 Starting with Saturday’s anniversary of the Battles of Lexington and Concord, the country will look back to its war of independence and ask where its legacy stands today.